MicrosoftDocs/bot-docs/articles/javascript/bot-builder-javascript-quickstart.md

 Send a message to your bot, and the bot will respond back with a message.
 ![Emulator running](../media/emulator-v4/js-quickstart.png)

+## Additional resources

+See [tunneling (ngrok)](https://github.com/Microsoft/BotFramework-Emulator/wiki/Tunneling-(ngrok)) for how to connect to a bot hosted remotely.

 ## Next steps

 > [!div class="nextstepaction"]